ISUgenomics/bioinformatics-workbook/dataAnalysis/GenomeAssembly/GeneticMaps/scaffolding-using-genetic-maps.md

 ### Processing GoldenGate markers:

-The steps are similar, but these markers are slightly in different format.
-First, the markers are relatively small, so in order to make them mappable we need to extract some flanking sequences.
+The steps are similar, but these markers are slightly in different format (run these in `2-goldengate` folder) First, the markers are relatively small, so in order to make them mappable we need to extract some flanking sequences.
 Second, the co-ordinates are given for V3 of B73.
 Again, for processing GoldenGate markers, we will setup a series of scripts and run them at the end.

 `gg1_ProcessMaizeGDBmaps.sh`